iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 ### Description

 The [tangleproof](https://github.com/Thoralf-M/tangleproof) proposed by Thoralf Müller uses the UTXOs to prove the existence of a message.
 For this selective-permanode design, each selected message, or a batch of selected messages (with predefined or adaptive number of messages), are necessary to be put in the payload of a value transaction.
-Then, the value transaction should be issued to a trusted IOTA node, and the selective-permanode needs to check whether the value transaction is already confirmed in the tangle.
+Then, the value transaction should be issued to a trusted IOTA node, and the selective-permanode needs to check whether the value transaction is already included (confirmed and not conflicting) in the tangle.

 #### Pros